Work as Art as Work: Shaping the debate on inequality in the performance industry

 In the age of the #OscarsSoWhite, #MeToo and #TimesUp campaigns, and with performers such as Dame Judi Dench speaking out against the financial barriers to training that can hold back aspiring actors from disadvantaged backgrounds, there is growing public awareness of the need for more diversity on screen and on stage.

 Performers in plays, programmes and films are hired to represent aspects of us and our lives to ourselves.
 So exploring why our fellow citizens who work as actors get jobs, what they are paid, and how they are able to continue working as they age, also helps to understand disadvantage in society more widely.

-Dr Deborah Dean, Associate Professor of Industrial Relations, is working with Equity, the UK trade union for professional performers and creative practitioners, to help the industry engage with these issues in a way that speaks directly to them: through a play.
+Dr Deborah Dean, Associate Professor of Industrial Relations, is working to help the industry engage with these issues in a way that speaks directly to them: through a play.
 Translating over 15 years of her academic research in the UK, US and continental Europe into a performance, Dr Dean presents actors as workers, in their own words.
 She explores how gender, age, ethnicity and disability affect their access to work, pay and career longevity.